-This article was originally published in the September/October issue of The New Brewer magazine.
+This article on the importance of the craft beer definition was originally published in the September/October issue of The New Brewer magazine.

 As the popularity of craft brewing continues to grow, I can’t help but have at least a small degree of concern that craft beer made by craft brewers may soon be hijacked.
 How do you hijack beer?
 It’s kinda like what happened to “homemade pie” and “homemade ice cream” and “homemade cookies” and other “homemade” commodities we see in the supermarket labeled as “homemade” but are as far from the original premise of homemade as you can get.
 I suppose that the original hijacker of “craft” could be considered to be Kraft Foods.
 In that context, even the late Michael Jackson used to imply that this large global company hijacked authentic cheese when it came out with its famous and still popular Velveeta.

 For several years now, beer hijacking has been an issue for small and independent commercial brewers.
 They’ve been working hard to differentiate themselves from very large brewing companies that offer special beers and would prefer that beer drinkers believe that their beers come from small and independent breweries.
 Speaking for myself, this is a turnoff.
 The beer is probably great quality, but the marketing is deceptive and erodes the perception of credibility.
 Am I the average beer drinker?
 Hell no. But there are a significant number of non-average beer drinkers who feel the same way.

 The terminology of what constitutes a craft brewer and the beers that they make is an issue of establishing differentiation and truthfulness that beer drinkers can choose to understand.
 For many craft beer enthusiasts, it’s important.
 For some, it is not–but there are enough of us out there indicating that it does matter.